Should I Opt-Out of PIP Coverage if I Have Medicare or Medicaid?

 - their spouse and any resident relative has Medicare “qualified health coverage” or has coverage under a separate no-fault policy.

-Furthermore, Medicare recipients injured in a motor vehicle accident who opt-out of no-fault PIP benefits will not be able to receive any no-fault coverage through the Assigned Claims Plan.
-However, they may be entitled to ACP coverage if injured in a collision as a non-occupant or pedestrian, subject to the ACP cap of $250,000.
+Furthermore, Medicare recipients injured in a motor vehicle accident who opt out of no-fault PIP benefits will not be able to receive any no-fault coverage through the Assigned Claims Plan.
+However, they may be entitled to Assigned Claims Plan (ACP) coverage if injured in a collision as a non-occupant or pedestrian.
+Coverage under the ACP capped at a maximum $250,000 of benefits.

 Does Medicare Cover Auto Injuries Under the New Law?

-The Coalition Protecting Auto No-Fault (CPAN) has created a tremendous document that compares and contrasts the difference between no-fault and Medicare coverage regarding the care, recovery, and rehabilitation of people with auto accident-related injuries.
-It’s absolutely vital you understand which services and specialties are not covered under Medicare, or are covered only up to a certain limit, before opting out of PIP coverage.
+The Coalition Protecting Auto No-Fault (CPAN) has created a tremendous summary document that compares and contrasts the difference between no-fault and Medicare coverage regarding the care, recovery, and rehabilitation of people with auto accident-related injuries.
+Understanding which services and specialties are not covered under Medicare, or are covered only up to a certain limit, is absolutely vital to persons who are considering to opt-out.

 Please visit CPAN’s website to view and download this valuable, free PDF.
 You can also go to ShopYourPolicyMI.com about shopping for your auto insurance policy under the new law.

 Medicaid Recipients and the $50,000 PIP Option